Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Unlike some other models it doesn't require any license to operate.

-I got mine off from [UNIXSurplusNet on ebay](https://www.ebay.com/str/unixsurplusnet?_trksid=p4429486.m3561.l161211) for 150$ and it was shipped with a system report mentioning the admin username and password, as well as some information on the general system and serial configuration.
+I got mine off from [UNIXSurplusNet on ebay](https://www.ebay.com/str/unixsurplusnet?_trksid=p4429486.m3561.l161211) for 150$.

+It was shipped with a test report mentioning some very handy information such as the admin username and password, as well the console serial configuration and as some general system information.

+{{< figure
+    src="images/d2020/doc.jpg"
+    alt="pcb art"
+    caption="Test report provided with the switch by the ebay seller."
+    >}}

 ## Ethernet ASIC